Mapping toric varieties into low dimensional spaces: The separating variety

 \subsection{The separating variety for the affine cone over Segre-Veronese varieties}

-In this subsection we consider the case of non-modular Segre-Veronese varieties, that is such that $a_i\in\kk*$ for each $i=1,\ldots,r$, which suffices to determine the minimal size of separating sets in general by Lemma \ref{lem-nonmodSV} .
+In this subsection we consider the case of nonmodular Segre-Veronese varieties, that is such that $a_i\in\kk^*$ for each $i=1,\ldots,r$, which suffices to determine the minimal size of separating sets in general by Lemma \ref{lem-nonmodSV} .